DanielRubi0/DanielRubi0/README.md

 ### Hi there 👋

-Please find me on [LinkedIn](https://www.linkedin.com/in/daniel-rubio-garcia/) for a more detailed description of my full work experience, education and certification.
+Find me on [LinkedIn](https://www.linkedin.com/in/daniel-rubio-garcia/) for a more detailed description of my full work experience, education and certification.

 <details>
 <summary>